intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```
 VNNI transformation and transpose can not be combined.

 Attribute `transpose_bit_width` specifies the bit_width of the data unit for the transpose during the load.
 The `transpose_bit_width` attribute overrides the element data type size for the transpose.
-For example, the transpose with "transpose_bit_width == 32` may applied to a tile with fp16 data type, which transposes the tile as if it is a tile of "fp16 pairs".  `transpose_bit_width` is vc mode only.
+For example, the transpose with `transpose_bit_width == 32` may be applied to a tile with fp16 data type, which transposes the tile as if it is a tile of "fp16 pairs".  `transpose_bit_width` is vc mode only.

 ```mlir
   %at = XeGPU.load_nd %tdesc1 {transpose = [1,0], transpose_bit_width = 32, mode = vc} :